2026 Fan Tai Sui: 5 Home Mistakes to Avoid in the Fire Horse Year

 • choose one or two practical corrections, not ten symbolic ones

-A note on fear-based fan tai sui content
+About all that fear-based fan tai sui content

 • Is my sign commonly listed for fan tai sui in 2026?

-• What is the basic yearly relationship?
+• What's the basic yearly relationship?

 • Which home area should I keep calmer this year?